hjdhjd/homebridge-unifi-protect/README.md

 - **Create scenes or presets for groups of cameras.** If you choose to [create specific liveviews](https://github.com/hjdhjd/homebridge-unifi-protect2/blob/master/docs/Liveviews.md), a security system accessory will appear in HomeKit, enabling you to have motion-detection scenes or presets a tap away.

+- **MQTT support** MQTT support is available for those that want to make UniFi Protect accessible via MQTT.
+Currently, there's support for publishing events based on doorbell rings and motion sensor activity.

 ### What's not in this plugin right now

 Microphone support / two-way audio for UniFi Protect doorbell devices such as the [G4 Doorbell](https://store.ui.com/collections/unifi-protect/products/uvc-g4-doorbell).
 I'd love to get there with two-way audio, but we need further reverse engineering of the Protect API to do it, or an official API from Ubiquiti (this is unlikely to happen, so reverse engineering it is).